metacpan/metacpan-cpan-extracted/distros/A/App-Greple-subst/README.md

     Select _N_th entry from the dictionary.
 Argument is interpreted by [Getopt::EX::Numbers](https://metacpan.org/pod/Getopt::EX::Numbers) module.
 Range can be defined like **--select**=_1:3,7:9_.

+- **--linefold**

+    If the target data is folded in the middle of text, use **--linefold** option.
+It creates regex patterns which matches string spread across lines.
+Substituted text does not include newline, though.
+Because it confuses regex behavior somewhat, avoid to use if possible.

 - **--stat**